ContextLab/abstract2paper/README.md

 ## Step right up, step right up!
 <img src='https://media1.giphy.com/media/mL40PfXA394KA/giphy.gif' width='250px'>

 **Writing papers got you down?** Come on in, friend!
 Give good the Ole' Abstract2papers Cure-All a quick try!
-Enter your abstract into the little [doohicky here](), and quicker'n you can blink your eyes<sup>1</sup>, a shiny new paper'll come right out for ya!
+Enter your abstract into the little [doohicky here](https://colab.research.google.com/github/ContextLab/abstract2paper/blob/main/resources/abstract2paper.ipynb), and quicker'n you can blink your eyes<sup>1</sup>, a shiny new paper'll come right out for ya!
 What are you waiting for?
-(Click the "doohicky" link in the preceding sentence to get started.)
+(Click the "doohicky" link in the preceding sentence to get started by opening the demo notebook in [Google Colaboratory](colab.research.google.com/).)

 ## How does it work, you ask?